triangledirt/obj/README.md

     (indicator - target) / (target - indicator)

-:is the degree to which the indicator set is unsuitable for inferring the target set
+is the degree to which the indicator set is unsuitable for inferring the target set

 ### target mismatch

     (target - indicator) / (indicator - target)

-:is the degree to which the target set is unsuitable for targeting the indicator set
+is the degree to which the target set is unsuitable for targeting the indicator set

 ### indicator impertinence

     (indicator - target) / target

-:the degree to which the indicator set is irrelevant or impertinent to the target set.
+the degree to which the indicator set is irrelevant or impertinent to the target set.
 A high number here means that almost all the indicator set is useless inferring the target set

 ### target impertinence

     (target - indicator) / indicator

-:the degree to which the target set is impertinent to the indicator set.
+the degree to which the target set is impertinent to the indicator set.
 A high number here means that almost all the target set is useless targeting the indicator set

 ### indicator opacity